1980 Rolls-Royce Camargue for sale in London

 The Camargue was fitted with the 6750cc V8 engine and was based on the Silver Shadow’s floorpan.
 However, the car was longer, wider and heavier than the Silver Shadow.
 Designed by Paolo Martin at Pininfarina, the Camargue was the first post war Rolls-Royce that was not designed in house.
 An unusual feature was the famous radiator which tilted forward four degrees from vertical.

-At the time of its launch, the Rolls-Royce Camargue was the company’s flagship vehicle and the most expensive production car in the world at the cost of £83,132.
+At the time of its launch, the Rolls-Royce Camargue was the company’s flagship vehicle and the most expensive production car in the world.

 Our late model Rolls-Royce Camargue is delightfully presented in Mason’s Black with a contrasting St George’s Red double coach-line which subtly breaks up the cars appearance.
 The seats are upholstered in a supple Ebony hide and a luxurious Lambs wool over rug lines the floor.
 All of the beautiful woodwork on the dashboard and door capping’s etc have been recently refurbished.